Neha/design-data-intensive-applications/chapter-1-introduction.md

 Applications such as twitter, facebook etc. are data intensive applications.
 In these apps the main bottleneck is "data handling" not CPU or memory.

 Apps do data handling in following ways:
- - **database:** storing data.
-So, that they or another application can use it
+ - **database:** Storing data.
+So, that they or another application can use it.
- - **caches:** remember the results of the expensive operation, to speed up reads.
+ - **caches:** Remember the results of the expensive operation, to speed up reads.
- - **search indexs:**  Allow users to search data by keyword or filter it in various ways
+ - **search indexs:**  Allow users to search data by keyword or filter it in various ways.
- - **stream processing:** Send a message to another process, to be handled sync
+ - **stream processing:** Send a message to another process, to be handled sync.
- - **batch processing:** Periodically cruch a large amount of acculamted data
+ - **batch processing:** Periodically crunch a large amount of acculamted data

 ### What are the factors to consider while creating data intensive applications?